Ian Marshall (politician): Farming

-Seanad
+Seanad (2018–2020)

 Marshall was elected to the 25th Seanad on 27 April 2018 in a by-election for the Agricultural Panel.
 The vacancy was caused by the resignation of Denis Landy.
 He was approached to stand by then Taoiseach and Fine Gael leader Leo Varadkar; his candidacy was also supported by Sinn Féin.
-He had never been a member of a political party and sat as an independent.
+He had never been a member of a political party and sat as an Independent.
 He was the first unionist member elected to the Oireachtas since the 1930s.

 He lost his seat at the 2020 Seanad election.
 He was an unsuccessful candidate at the 2021 Seanad by-election to the Agricultural Panel which followed the resignation of Fine Gael Senator Michael W. D'Arcy.
 He was again backed by Sinn Féin, but not by Fine Gael.
 In The Irish Times, columnist Fintan O'Toole lamented that "it was much more important for the Government parties to vote for one of their own than to place a single liberal unionist from Armagh (Ian Marshall) in the Oireachtas."

 Marshall was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for public and political service.

-Ulster Unionist Party
+Ulster Unionist Party (2021–2023)

 On 27 July 2021, the Ulster Unionist Party (UUP) announced that Marshall had joined the party.
 Marshall commented that the UUP offered "a moderate, considerate position" and a "move on from identity politics to focus on things that are a priority for most people – the economy, jobs, healthcare, housing and building good relationships across this island and between our two islands".

 Marshall stood unsuccessfully as the UUP candidate for West Tyrone in the 2022 Northern Ireland Assembly election, polling 1,876 votes, 4.1% of the total.
+He resigned from the UUP in August 2023.